giorgijorji/laravel-tbc-installment/README.md

 * @param string your invoiceId -
 * The unique value of your system that is attached to the application, for example, is initiated by you
 * Application Id which is in your database.
-* When a customer enters into an installment agreement on the TBC Installment Site, you will receive this InvoceId by email along with other details.
+* When a customer enters into an installment agreement on the TBC Installment Site, you will receive this InvoiceId by email along with other details.
 * invoiceId must identify the application on your side.
 *
 * @param decimal total price of all Products
 */
-$tbcInstallment->confirm(1, 12.33);
+$tbcInstallment->applyInstallmentApplication(1, 12.33);

-# After confirm you can get sessionId and redirect url to tbc installment web page
+# After applyInstallmentApplication you can get sessionId and redirect url to tbc installment web page

 $sessionId = $tbcInstallment->getSessionId(); // string - session id for later use to cancel  installment
 $redirectUri = $tbcInstallment->getRedirectUri(); // string - redirect uri to tbc installment webpage